jpasini/autounits/design_notes.md

 * I do like the approach of [using units explicitly](http://docs.enthought.com/scimath/units/intro.html) to give dimensions to quantities, as they _should_ be specified when first created.
 E.g., having `cm` be a defined object, so `x = 3*cm` makes `x` a distance and gives a default unit for display.
 * I should try to use `sklearn` algorithms with these objects, to see if (a) they work and (b) they retain the units after being processed into derived quantities.

+Another library that attempts this is [QuantiPhy](https://github.com/KenKundert/quantiphy), but it doesn't seem to be what I'm looking for.

+There's a [list of alternatives](https://kdavies4.github.io/natu/seealso.html) in the `natu` documentation.

 ### Questions:

 Say we have a regressor from scikit-learn and we have two numpy.array-like objects that are physical quantities that the regressor is able to consume during training, will the outputs _still_ be physical quantities?
 Let's say we want to estimate the spring constant `k` in `F=-kx`.
 We have an array `F` with _force_ dimensions and an array `x` of distance.
 Will `k` have dimensions of force/distance?
 Given `x`, will predictions from the model have dimensions of force?